undergroundmonorail/input-display/README.md

 A simple XInput input viewer designed for fightsticks.
 Appears always-on-top.

 Currently, configuration is quite limited.
 Check ROADMAP.md for planned updates.
-Most notably, exactly five remappable buttons and only left and right stick directions are supported right now, because I play Fantasy Strike and that was my priority. :P
+Most notably, exactly five remappable buttons ~~and only left and right stick directions~~ are supported right now, because I play Fantasy Strike and that was my priority. :P **UPDATE: we got all nine valid stick positions babey**

 To remap buttons, open sticky_viewer.exe.config and modify the values there.
 If the configuration file is missing at runtime, the values used in the unmodified file are the defaults.